michaelneuder/she/README.md

 ## Also Hosted on Heroku
 [Hosted web app](https://agile-basin-87130.herokuapp.com/)
 #### It is about halfway to where I want it to be

+## Twilio setup/info
+* config/contacts has usernames and numbers